ottoman91/system_design/System Design High Level Notes.md

 ways of scaling databases:

 1. master- slave replication
+- The master serves reads and writes, replicating writes to one or more slaves, which serve only reads.
+Slaves can also replicate to additional slaves in a tree-like fashion.
+If the master goes offline, the system can continue to operate in read-only mode until a slave is promoted to a master or a new master is provisioned.
+- disadvantages:
+    -
+    - There is a potential for loss of data if the master fails before any newly written data can be replicated to other nodes.
+    - Writes are replayed to the read replicas.
+If there are a lot of writes, the read replicas can get bogged down with replaying writes and can't do as many reads.
+    - The more read slaves, the more you have to replicate, which leads to greater replication lag.
+    - On some systems, writing to the master can spawn multiple threads to write in parallel, whereas read replicas only support writing sequentially with a single thread.
+    - Replication adds more hardware and additional complexity.
-2. master-master replication
+1. master-master replication
+- Both masters serve reads and writes and coordinate with each other on writes.
+If either master goes down, the system can continue to operate with both reads and writes.
+- disadvantages:
+    -
+    - You'll need a load balancer or you'll need to make changes to your application logic to determine where to write.
+    - Most master-master systems are either loosely consistent (violating ACID) or have increased write latency due to synchronization.
+    - Conflict resolution comes more into play as more write nodes are added and as latency increases.
-3. sharding - data is distributed across different databases. leads to lesser number of read or write operations, but more complex application logic and complexity added to the system
+1. sharding - data is distributed across different databases. leads to lesser number of read or write operations, but more complex application logic and complexity added to the system
-4. federation - splits database by function. reduces overall read and write but can lead to expensive joins if a lot of joins and access needs to be made across these different tables.
+2. federation - splits database by function. reduces overall read and write but can lead to expensive joins if a lot of joins and access needs to be made across these different tables.
-5. denormalization - improves read performances at the expense of write performances. redundant copies of data are written in multiple tables to avoid expensive joins.
+3. denormalization - improves read performances at the expense of write performances. redundant copies of data are written in multiple tables to avoid expensive joins.
-6. SQL tuning. use benchmark and profiling to identify how to improve a database.
+4. SQL tuning. use benchmark(simulate high load situations) and profiling(track performance issues) to identify how to improve a database.

-e.g. use CHAR instead of varchar, use indexes on columns that are more commonly searched for in tables, use decimal for currency to avoid floating point representation errors.
+e.g. use CHAR instead of varchar, use indexes on columns that are more commonly searched for or aggregated on in tables, use decimal for currency to avoid floating point representation errors.

 ## Caching